 As reported in detail in previous Reports, the Receiver proceeded to open fiduciary bank accounts at ServisFirst Bank (the "ServisFirst Accounts") following her appointment and coordinated the freeze and closure of the Receivership Entities' existing bank accounts with JP Morgan Chase Bank, N.A. ("Chase Bank").
-The Receiver also took action to secure approximately \$1.125 million consisting of proceeds from the recent sale of two properties formerly owned by the Receivership Entities that were being held in escrow by a Boca Raton law firm.
-After securing those funds, the Receiver then transferred those funds to the ServisFirst Accounts.
-During the reporting period, the primary activity that occurred in the ServisFirst Accounts was (i) the deposit of net sale proceeds of \$2,002,084.70 from the closing of the sale of the four Properties referenced above on Page 2, including associated post-closing refunds and holdbacks; (ii) the deposit of monthly rental income from the Receiver's property management firm; (iii) the payment of insurance premiums property and casualty and windstorm insurance on the remaining Properties;

-and (iv) the payment of Court-approved fees and costs to the Receiver and her Retained Professionals.
+The Receiver also took action to secure approximately \$1.125 million consisting of proceeds from the recent sale of two properties formerly owned by those funds, the Receiver then transferred those funds to the ServisFirst Accounts.
+During the reporting period, the primary activity that occurred was (i) the deposit of net sale proceeds from the closing of the sale of the two Properties referenced above, including associated post-closing refunds and holdbacks; (ii) the deposit of monthly rental income received from the Receiver's property management firm; and (iii) the payment of Court-approved fees and costs to the Receiver and her Retained Professionals.

-As of the date of the filing of this Report, the total balance of the ServisFirst Accounts was \$4,816,776.90.
+As of the date of the filing of this Report, the total balance of the ServisFirst Accounts was \$4,803,322.77.1 b.

-b.
 Other Personal Property

 After taking possession of various computers and paper files kept in a storage unit previously used by the Receivership Entities, the Receiver has disposed of the remaining contents and vacated the storage unit to avoid continuing monthly costs of over \$300.
-The Receiver continues to maintain and store the various company documents and computer hardware that were previously removed from the storage unit, and she is also currently storing four flat-screen televisions that she will try to donate to a local non-profit or charity.
+The Receiver continues to maintain and store the various company documents and computer hardware that were previously removed from the storage unit.
+During the Reporting Period, the Receiver donated four flat-screen televisions and received the receipts to claim such donation as deductions on entity tax returns, if applicable.